ssparashar/pokedex/README.md

 ## Production Changes

-- If we are to run the server in production, I’d advise using a webserver with it and as well a message queue like RabbitMQ so that the API can be accessible simultaneously to large audience.
+- If we are to run the server in production, I’d advise using a webserver along with a Load Balancer/HAProxy in front of it with a WSGI server to communicate with the Flask server.
+- If running in a Kubernetes cluster, change the value of the "type" field under Service in "poke-dep.yml" from NodePort to LoadBalancer.

+- As well as implement a message queue like RabbitMQ with the app so that the API can be accessible simultaneously to large audience.

 ## Test Cases and API Documentation